KiiPlatform/ble_converter/README.md

 A converter sitting between Kii gateway-agent and end-nodes communicates with gateway-agent by MQTT, and communicate with end-node by Bluetooth Low Energy(BLE).

 ## Supported BLE devices
 - BLECAST_BL.
-A BLE enable illuminance sensor(http://www.robotsfx.com/robot/BLECAST_BL.html), which is not connectable, and advertise the illuminance data.
+A BLE enable illuminance sensor, which is not connectable, and advertise the illuminance data.
+[Home Page of this device](http://www.robotsfx.com/robot/BLECAST_BL.html).
 - Nexturn LED Bulb.
-A bulb enable you to get color or change color through BLE(http://ascii.jp/elem/000/000/902/902659/).
+A bulb enable you to get color or change color through BLE.
+[Introduction page of this device](http://ascii.jp/elem/000/000/902/902659/).

 ## Install dependencies